 - Local event organizers will commit to fostering an inclusive space on Douglass Day.
 This commitment includes following the steps in the outreach guide to ensure that any relevant Black student, staff, and community organizations are invited as collaborators and participants.

 Genealogies and Incubation

-Douglass Day grew out of the Colored Conventions Project in 2017, and the CCP remains a vital partner and supporter.
+Douglass Day grew out of the Colored Conventions Project in 2017, and the CCP remains a vital partner, supporter, and sporadic collaborating project.